pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 4. Once a rule is defined on a table, all the subsequent partitions added to the table should also inherit the rule.
 So the `ADD PARTITION` operation should query the rules on the table.
 The same is true for creating tables and indices.
 5. `SHOW PLACEMENT` statement should output the placement rules correctly.

 As placement rules will be queried in case 1, 2 and 3, low latency must be guaranteed.
-As discussed in section "Storing placement rules", placement rules are only persistent on PD.
+As discussed in section "Storing placement rules", PD is the source of truth.
 To lower the latency, the only way is caching the placement rules in TiDB.

 Since the cache is created, there must be a way to validate it.
 Different from region cache, placement rules cache can only be validated each time from PD.
 There are some ways to work around: